COVID-19: remembering the nursing staff who have lost their lives

 HCA Afua Fofie was described as having an ‘infectious laugh and willingness to go the extra mile’ for patients and those she worked with.

-According to Hounslow and Richmond Community Healthcare NHS Trust, Ms Fofie died in April but her family were not ready for the details to be shared at the time.
+Hounslow and Richmond Community Healthcare NHS Trust said Ms Fofie died in April 2020.

 The charity’s chief executive Leigh Vallance said: ‘She was a brilliant nurse who often helped new members of the team settle into their role at the hospice.’